top of page

 12"x10" Acrylic on Gallery Wrapped Canvas Gordon Lightfoot's album "At Royal Albert Hall" was released on July 14, 2023.
 The album was recorded live at the venue on May 24, 2016 and its release was a posthumous one, following his death on May 1, 2023.
 A double album featuring an unedited mix of the concert performance, as requested by Lightfoot himself before his passing.

 10"x12" Acrylic on Gallery Wrapped Canvas February 26, 1975: Lightfoot being interviewed by the Toronto Star's Peter Goddard at the Pilot Tavern.
-The Pilot Tavern is still operating and located at 22 Cumberland Street in Yorkville, Toronto, ON.
+The Pilot Tavern is still operating and is located at 22 Cumberland Street in Yorkville, Toronto, ON.
+Painting based on a photo by Jeff Goode

-24"x10" Acrylic on Gallery Wrapped Canvas We understand this image is based on a photo (circa 1968) taken by Bert Block of Bert Block Management during a photo shoot in the alley behind Massey Hall in Toronto.
+24"x10" Acrylic on Gallery Wrapped Canvas This image is based on a photo taken by Bert Block (1968) of Bert Block Management during a photo shoot in the alley behind Massey Hall in Toronto.

 bottom of page